A Sign Of A Deeper Vascular Problem That Can Lead To Leg Pain and Eventually To Varicose Veins

 Spider Veins Treatment Tampa

-At The Vein and Vascular Institute of Tampa Bay, Board Certified Advanced Registered Nurses, Holly Kerr and Yisel Ruiz have extensive experience in Sclerotherapy and perform spider vein treatment under the direction of Medical Doctors (M.D.) who are specialty trained and Board Certified as Vascular Surgeons.
+At The Vein and Vascular Institute of Tampa Bay, our Board Certified Advanced Registered Nurse, Holly Kerr has extensive experience in Sclerotherapy and performs spider vein treatment under the direction of Medical Doctors (M.D.) who are specialty trained and Board Certified as Vascular Surgeons.
 This ensures safe and effective spider vein removal.